-The Morse Genome Project has sequenced and assembled genomes for 12 laboratory and 4 wild mice, and developed a draft annotation of each organisms' protein coding genes \cite{MousePaper}.
-The Flicek lab has sequenced and assembled the genome of two distant Mus species: Mus Caroli and Mus Tanari Cele{Flicek2017}, Collectively the 18 strains provide a unique overview of mouse evolution.
+Deleted: The Flicek lab has sequenced, assembled and annotated the genome of cite {Flicek2017}, Collectively the 18, strains provide a unique overview of mouse evolution.
 The strains are broadly organized into 3 classes (Table 2): the outgroup strains - formed by two independent mouse species, Mus Caroli and Mus Pahari; wild strains - covering two subspecies (Mus Spretus and Mus Castaneus) and two musculus strains (Mus Musculus Musculus and Mus Musculus Domesticus), and a set of 12 laboratory strains.
 A detailed summary of the genome composition for each strain is presented in \cite{MousePaper}.

-We developed an annotation workflow for identifying pseudogenes in the 18 mouse strains leveraging the in house automatic pipeline PseudoPipe and the set of manually curated pseudogenes from the mouse reference genome lifted over onto each individual strain (Figure 1C).
-This combined pseudogene identification process gives rise to threeconfidence levels reflecting the annotation quality.
-Each identified pseudogene is associated with details about its transcript biotype, genomic location, structure, sequence disablements, and confidence level, A detailed overview of pseudogene annotation statistics including the number of pseudogenes, their confidence levels, and biotypes is shown in Figure 1B.
+We developed an annotation workflow for identifying pseudogenes in the 18 mouse strains leveraging the in house automatic pipeline PseudoPipe and the set of manually curated pseudogenes from the mouse reference genome lifted over onto each individual strain (Figure 1B).
+This combined pseudogene identification process gives rise to three confidence levels reflecting the annotation quality.
+Each identified pseudogene is associated with details about its transcript biotype, genomic location, structure, sequence disablements, and confidence level.
+A detailed overview of pseudogene annotation statistics including the number of pseudogenes, their confidence levels, and biotypes is shown in Figure